CloudLabs-MOC/mslearn-fabric/Instructions/Labs/06-data-warehouse-msinnovation.md

    ![](<./Images/L2T4S3.png>)

-   > **Note:** that the attributes in the time dimension enable you to aggregate the measures in the fact table at multiple hierarchical levels - in this case, year and month.
+   > **Note:** The attributes in the time dimension enable you to aggregate the measures in the fact table at multiple hierarchical levels - in this case, year and month.
 This is a common pattern in data warehouses.

 1. Modify the query as follows to add a second dimension to the aggregation.